pjtunstall/lem-in/README.md

 ## 1. PROBLEM

 Suppose we're given a number of ants and a network of rooms connected by tunnels.
 One room is labelled `start` and another `end`.
 Initially all ants are in `start`.
 Find a way to move all the ants to `end` in the smallest number of turns, subject to the following contraints: one ant per tunnel per turn, and one ant per room at the end of a turn except for `start` and `end`, which can contain any number of ants.
-(See the 01-Edu Public Repo [^0].)
+(See the 01-Edu Public Repo. [^0])

 ## 2. SOLUTION